 So this love fest began in Tibet, the fibers part came a bit later.
 I’ve been obsessed with the Tibetan Plateau since I was a teenager.
 It started when I was in high school and joined a community service project in Nepal and Tibet.
 The experience made a huge impact on me and I’ve sought wild (and somewhat weird) ways to live there ever since—I went to Tibet University to learn Tibetan language and run around Lhasa for two years; I got a year-long research grant to document the healing practices of Himalayan spirit medium women (yeah, lots of stories for you there); I went back for a Masters in sustainable development then worked with foundations and Tibetan nomad communities on environmental and cultural preservation projects.
 I just kept going back and staying for as long as visas would allow.

 I fell in love with the incredibly vibrant fiber traditions of the region along the way—both from the pastoralist perspective of caring for land and animals, and the artisan perspective of creating textiles.
 I founded Love Fest Fibers out of that fascination and with the goal of supporting traditional livelihoods.
-That commitment also extends to fibercraft communities at home on America’s West Coast where I feel so lucky to have found my dream partners in a women-owned, women-run fiber mill in Washington State where we create all of our core-spun collections.
+That commitment also extends to fibercraft communities at home in California where I feel so lucky to have found my dream partners in a woman-owned, women-run fiber mill right here in the Bay Area where we create all of our core-spun collections.

-Barring a global pandemic or my early mamahood duties of wrangling a toddler, I still travel back to the Tibetan Plateau each year to work one-on-one with our partners.
+I still travel back to the Tibetan Plateau each year to work one-on-one with our partners and offer experiential workshops for our customers.
 I'm always excited to share the process behind each of our collections and hope to create a connection between you, our materials and the artisans who create them.